 We all enjoy pampering ourselves from time-to-time.
 All these things provide us with short-term pleasure.
 However, if they are costing you an-arm-and-a-leg over the course of a year; hurting your savings plan, or worse, getting you further into debt, then maybe it’s time to consider alternatives.

 For instance, pamper yourself at home in the tub, or ask your partner to give you a massage.
 As you can see, you don’t necessarily need to give up these things, however, you can certainly save some money by thinking more frugally and by changing things up a little.

 Another luxury that many people like to indulge in is the designer wardrobe.
 Designer clothing is relatively expensive.
-Yes there are exceptions, however in general you can probably purchase three regular outfits for the same amount of money it will cost you to purchase one designer outfit.
-Yes, the outfits might not looks as good, but if you are committed to frugal living, then this is a sacrifice you would typically make.
+Yes, there are exceptions, however, in general, you can probably purchase three regular outfits for the same amount of money it will cost you to purchase one designer outfit.
+Yes, the outfits might not look as good, but if you are committed to frugal living, then this is a sacrifice you would typically make.

 Time to Assimilate these Concepts

 Did you gain value from this article?
 Would you like to keep these concepts at the forefront of your mind?
 If so, then you might like to download the accompanying mind map reference poster to your iPad, tablet or computer.
 The map presents you with a quick overview of this article.
 It’s designed specifically to help improve your memory and recall of this information so that you can better integrate these concepts into your daily thoughts, habits and actions.
 Your purchase will also go a long way towards supporting the further development of these maps.